-Policy Likely activities to result as a consequence of the proposal Likely effect if proposal is implemented Can likely significant effects be ruled out?
-(If not, then Appropriate Assessment is required) Policy D9: Impact of overheating None - this policy will not result in new development.
-None Yes Policy D10: Shopfronts None - this policy sets out design principles for new shopfronts but will not itself result in new development.
-None Yes Policy D11: Signage None - this policy will not result in new development.
-None Yes Policy T1: Sustainable and active transport and travel None - this policy will not result in new development.
-None Yes This policy requires developments to undertake a travel assessment that sets out how it will minimise the need to travel by private car, e.g. with new active travel routes.
+Likely activities to result as a consequence of the proposal Likely effect if proposal is implemented Can likely significant effects be ruled out?
+(If not, then Appropriate Assessment is required) None - this policy will not result in new development.
+None Yes This policy requires developments to undertake a transport assessment that sets out how it will minimise the need to travel by private car, e.g. with new active travel routes.
 This policy may contribute to mitigation for air pollution effects.
-Policy T2: Parking for new developments None - this policy will not result in new development.
+None - this policy will not result in new development.
 None Yes This policy requires developments to prioritise sustainable travel when considering parking.
 This policy may contribute to mitigation for air pollution effects.
-Policy T3: Promoting sustainable modes of transport and the design None - this policy will not result in new development.
+None - this policy will not result in new development.
 None Yes This policy requires developments to prioritise sustainable travel when considering parking.
 This policy may contribute to mitigation for air pollution effects.
+None - this policy will not result in new development.
+None Yes This policy requires developments to prioritise the needs of walking, wheeling and cycling when considering access.
+This policy may contribute to mitigation for air pollution effects.
+None - this policy will not result in new development.
+None - this policy will not result in new development.
+None - this policy will not result in new development.
+None - this policy will not result in new development.
+None - this policy will not result in new development.
+None - this policy will not result in new development.
+None - this policy will not result in new development.
+None - this policy will not result in new development.
+None - this policy will not result in new development.
+None